 The NC system is the abbreviation of numerical control system.

-A dedicated computer system that performs some or all of the numerical control functions and is equipped with an interface circuit and a servo drive device according to a control program stored in the computer memory.
+A dedicated computer system performs numerical control functions and is equipped with an interface circuit and a servo drive device.
+The control program is stored in the computer’s memory.

-One or more mechanical device motion controls are implemented by digital instructions consisting of numbers, words, and symbols.
+The motion of one or more mechanical devices is controlled by digital instructions consisting of numbers, words, and symbols.

-It usually controls the mechanical quantity and switching quantity such as position, angle and speed.
+The system typically controls mechanical and switching quantities, such as position, angle, and speed.

 Despite the differences, all numerical control systems have similar basic principles and components.
-Typically, the CNC system consists of three major components, namely the control system, the servo system and the position measurement system.
+Typically, the CNC system consists of three main parts: the control system, the servo system, and the position measurement system.

-These three parts are organically combined to form a complete closed-loop controlled CNC system.
+These three components are integrated to form a complete closed-loop controlled CNC system.

 CNC system hardware structure

-From the perspective of hardware structure, the numerical control system has evolved through six generations so far, which can be divided into two stages for six generations so far.
+From a hardware structure perspective, the numerical control system has evolved through six generations so far, which can be divided into two phases.

-Since the beginning of the 1990s, the popularization of computer applications for PC architecture, the rapid advancement of computer CPUs and peripheral storage, display, and communication technologies under the PC architecture, and the significant reduction in manufacturing costs have led to the structure system which makes the PC-based CNC systems become the increasingly popular CNC system.
+The widespread adoption of computer applications for PC architecture, the rapid advancement of computer CPUs and peripheral technologies, and the significant reduction in manufacturing costs have made PC-based CNC systems the most popular CNC systems since the 1990s.

-The development of the PC numerical control system has formed a “NC+PC” transitional structure, which retains the traditional NC hardware structure and only uses the PC only as the human-machine interface (HMI).
+The development of PC numerical control systems has resulted in a “NC+PC” transitional structure, which retains the traditional NC hardware structure and uses the PC only as the human-machine interface (HMI).
 Representative products include FANUC’s 160i, 180i, 310i, 840D, among others.

 Another approach focuses on implementing CNC functions in the form of motion control cards and augmenting NC control boards with PC control systems.
-A typical example is the PMAC-NC system constructed by the US DELTA TAU Company using the PMAC multi-axis motion control card.
+A typical example is the PMAC-NC system developed by the US DELTA TAU Company using the PMAC multi-axis motion control card.

-Another more revolutionary architecture is to use all the hardware and software resources of the PC platform, only to increase the fieldbus interface necessary for communication with servo drives and I/O devices, thus achieving a very compact hardware architecture.
+A more revolutionary architecture is to use the full hardware and software resources of the PC platform, and only add the fieldbus interface necessary for communication with servo drives and I/O devices, resulting in a compact hardware architecture.